futuregrid/manual/doc/source/preface.rst

 at `laszewski@gmail.com <mailto:laszewski@gmail.com>`__.
 We welcome
 additional contributors and editors to this manual.

-Enjoy using and expanding the FutureGrid User Manual!
+Enjoy using and expanding the FutureGrid User Manual.

 Gregor von Laszewski